Skip to content

 • 3.0 cumulative GPA

-• At least two full academic years left until graduation (you can have more and apply earlier)
+• At least two academic years left until graduation (you can have more and apply earlier)

 • A desire to make a positive difference in your world!